ihtiht/dinger/README.md

 ## Distribution

-This app does not meet the terms to make it to F-Droid since it uses both Firebase and Google Play Services, and I don't want to risk a strike on my Google Play account, so the default way to install it is by going to the [website](https://stoyicker.github.io/dinger/#download "Dinger APK download").
+This app does not meet the terms to make it to F-Droid since it uses Google Play Services, and I don't want to risk a strike on my Google Play account, so the default way to install it is by going to the [website](https://stoyicker.github.io/dinger/#download "Dinger APK download").
 Whenever you open the app, you will get notified if newer versions are available.

 ## Feature requests & bug reports